Financial reports are your financial controls. Explanations of the three major financial reports used for financial management are given below.

 This financial statement shows total assets (what the business owns — items of value) and total liabilities (what the business owes).

-Total assets are broken down into subcategories of current, assets and other assets.
+The total assets are broken down into subcategories of current assets, fixed assets and other assets.
 The total liabilities are broken down into subcategories of current liabilities, long-term liabilities/debt and owner’s equity.
 The total assets must equal the total liabilities plus owner’s equity.

-The profit and loss statement shows revenues, minus the cost of goods sold, minus operating expenses, plus other revenues and expenses and the net income/loss before taxes.
+The income/profit and loss (P&L) statement shows revenues, minus the cost of goods sold, minus operating expenses, plus other revenues and expenses and the net income/loss before taxes.

 The cash flow statement is the detail of cash received and cash expended for each month of the year.
 A projected cash flow statement helps you determine if the company has positive cash flow.
 If your company’s projections show a negative cash flow, you must revisit your business plan and solve this problem.